-Vandalism (Kindness, Honesty, Communication, Awareness) The consequence for vandalism is a conference with administration and 1 day or more of out of school suspension, and possible involvement of law enforcement, depending on the severity and nature of the infraction.
+Vandalism (Kindness, Honesty, Communication, Awareness) The consequence for vandalism is a conference with administration and 2 days or more of in or out of school suspension, and possible involvement of law enforcement, depending on the severity and nature of the infraction.
 Like theft, vandalism is illegal and also fosters an unsafe and distrustful environment.
 Vandalism also displays a lack of respect for the school building and community.

-Smoking and Tobacco Use on School Grounds (Kindness, Honesty, Communication, Awareness) The consequence for smoking on school grounds or tobacco use is a conference with administration, and may include additional measures or out of school suspension.
+Smoking and Tobacco Use on School Grounds (Kindness, Honesty, Communication, Awareness) The consequence for smoking on school grounds or tobacco use is a conference with administration, and may include additional measures or 3 days in or out of school suspension.
 Smoking cigarettes and the use of tobacco is illegal for students under 18 years old.
 Ohio law prohibits smoking cigarettes and tobacco use on school property for all, regardless of age.
 Smoking and tobacco use is an unhealthy way to relieve stress and is highly addictive.
 This policy also includes all vapor products.

-Drug and Alcohol Possession and/or Use, Drug Paraphernalia (Kindness, Participation, Awareness) The consequence for illegal drug, alcohol, or paraphernalia possession and/or use is a conference with administration and 7 days of out of school suspension or more, depending on the severity and nature of the infraction.
+Drug and Alcohol Possession and/or Use, Drug Paraphernalia (Kindness, Participation, Awareness) The consequence for illegal drug, alcohol, or paraphernalia possession and/or use is a conference with administration and 5 days of in or out of school suspension or more, depending on the severity and nature of the infraction.
+This policy also applies to medical marijuana usage.
 The possession and/or use of illegal drugs, alcohol, or paraphernalia on school grounds is unsafe and disrespectful to both the school community and learning that is taking place in the building.
 This policy exists so that all ACPA students have the opportunity to learn at their full capacity and focus on their educational and life goals in a productive and safe environment.

-Unauthorized Prescription Drug Possession and/or Use (Honesty, Participation, Awareness) The consequence for unauthorized prescription drug possession and/or use is a conference with administration and 7 days of out of school suspension or more, depending on the severity and nature of the infraction.
+Unauthorized Prescription Drug Possession and/or Use (Honesty, Participation, Awareness) The consequence for unauthorized prescription drug possession and/or use is a conference with administration and 5 days of in or out of school suspension or more, depending on the severity and nature of the infraction.
 The possession and/or use of unauthorized prescription drugs on school grounds is illegal, unsafe, and disrespectful to both the school community and learning that is taking place in the building.
 This policy exists so that all ACPA students have the opportunity to learn at their full capacity and focus on their educational and life goals in a productive and safe environment.
 Unauthorized prescription drug use and possession includes, but is not limited to, possession or use of a prescription medication that is prescribed for another person, giving or selling prescribed medication to others, or possession and/or use of prescription drug medication that fall outside of ACPA's prescription medication policy.
 Please see ACPA's prescription medication policy on page 32.